 So I was sitting here on Halloween, seeing ads for the haunted tunnel tours, and thinking about noodles…..Udon Noodles to be exact…. and so I googled Shanghai Noodles.
 Imagine my surprise when I found out they were a real thing….and boy did they sound good!

 I hope you enjoy my version of Shanghai Noodles and if so – please leave a comment.
 And if you’re ever walking around Old Town Portland…..well – let’s just say watch out for those hidden trap doors….. 😉

 You’ll need some Udon Noodles, Shiitake Mushrooms, Napa Cabbage, Baby Bok Choy, Garlic, Ginger, Green Onions, and a Carrot for this recipe.
-For the sauce I mixed Soy Sauce, Hoisin Sauce, Mirin, a little Chili Garlic Paste, Brown Sugar, and a few drops of Sesame Oil.
+For the sauce, I mixed Soy Sauce, Hoisin Sauce, Mirin, a little Chili Garlic Paste and just a little Brown Sugar.

 A very simple Stir Fry….. you got this!